jtmullen/cancelledbynetflix/README.md

 # Cancelled By Netflix

-A record and of all the shows Cancelled by Netflix before they ran their course.
+A record of all the shows Cancelled by Netflix before they ran their course.

 ## Contributing